netfront/API-challenge/README.md

 We've have a project that is currently in the development phase.
 The application is being built using (React.js + API) and the client where users to be able to create blogs as well as share comments on these posts.
 Our mission is to build the API.

-The client wants the API to built using GraphQL in an extensible way because they have a lot of ideas for the future and think it will be easier to modify in the future.
+The client wants the API to be built using GraphQL in an extensible way because they have a lot of ideas for the future and think it will be easier to modify in the future.

 As a team we have made some decisions about the infrastructure and the set-up of the API that cannot be changed at this time due to the delay: